 - At the total Fund level, and within individual manager appointments, investments should be broadly diversified to ensure there is not a concentration of investment with any one issuer.
-This restriction does not apply to investment in UK Government debt. - Investment in illiquid investments, such as property or pooled property funds, may be held as long as the total amount of the Fund's assets invested in such asset classes is not excessive. - Investment in derivatives is permitted within pooled funds as long as they contribute to a reduction in risk or facilitate efficient portfolio management. - Investment may be made in securities that are not traded on regulated markets.
+This restriction does not apply to investment in UK Government debt. - Investment in illiquid investments, such as property or pooled property funds, may be held as long as the total amount of the Fund's assets invested in such asset classes is not deemed excessive by the Trustees under the advice of the Investment Consultant as and when required. - Investment in derivatives is permitted within pooled funds as long as they contribute to a reduction in risk or facilitate efficient portfolio management. - Investment may be made in securities that are not traded on regulated markets.
 Recognising the risks (in particular liquidity and counterparty exposure), such investments will normally only be made with the purpose of reducing the Fund's mismatch risk relative to its liabilities, or to facilitate efficient portfolio management.
-In any event, the Trustees will ensure that the assets of the Fund are predominantly invested on regulated markets.

-- No investment in securities issued by the Fund's Sponsoring Company or affiliated companies (other than any such securities held within a pooled Fund in which the Trustees invest). - No investment by an appointed investment manager in the securities issued by the relevant manager's company or any affiliated companies (other than where such securities form part of indices that the manager's passively managed pooled funds are designed to track). - Borrowing is not permitted except to cover short term liquidity requirements.
+In any event, the Trustees will ensure that the assets of the Fund are predominantly invested on regulated markets. - No investment in securities issued by the Fund's Sponsoring Company or affiliated companies (other than any such securities held within a pooled Fund in which the Trustees invest). - No investment by an appointed investment manager in the securities issued by the relevant manager's company or any affiliated companies (other than where such securities form part of indices that the manager's passively managed pooled funds are designed to track). - Borrowing is not permitted except to cover short term liquidity requirements.